CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 Plugins are separate jar files that must be available on path passed to uk.ac.warwick.wsbc.QuimP.PluginFactory(final Path) which is the main engine for loading jars and creating their instances.
-Snake plugins must be derived from uk.ac.warwick.wsbc.QuimP.plugin.snakes.IQuimpPoint2dFilter interface and they must keep correct naming conventions.
+Snake plugins must be derived from uk.ac.warwick.wsbc.QuimP.plugin.snakes.IQuimpPoint2dFilter interface or uk.ac.warwick.wsbc.QuimP.plugin.snakes.IQuimpSnakeFilter and they must keep correct naming conventions.
 QuimP provides uk.ac.warwick.wsbc.QuimP.plugin.utils.QuimpDataConverter class for converting this type to separate `x` and `y` arrays of coordinates.